pcannon09/IO-Controller/info/README.md

     Release 1.1.3 (29/05/2023)
     {
-        You can now see the line of the error / warning when doing 'ioc::warn()' or 'ioc::error()'
+        You can now see the line of the error / warning when doing 'ioc::warn()' or 'ioc::error()' [ REMOVED ]

         And fixed a bug when resetting color doing 'ioc::color::reset()' }

+    Release 1.2.0 (10/10/2023)
+    {
+        You can now make an error without ending program so you can free memory or you can do other things...
+(Function called: errorNoEnd())
+    }